Rsaghafian/CG-DEM-Wet-granular-systems/README.md

 The files include:
 1)The modified version of the ViscoelasticCapillarPM.cpp and ViscoelasticCapillarPM.hpp scripts in Yade-DEM source code, which includes the modification in the liquid viscous force and the calculation of the capillary force at the contact of two wet particles.
-2)Python scripts for running simulations.
-3) Data from base simulations in dry, wet without liquid migration, and wet with liquid migration.
+2)Python scripts for running simulations for base simulations in dry, wet without liquid migration, and wet with liquid migration.
+Note that the liquid migration engine should be activated for case of wet particle system with liquid migration.